Andrei-Iosifescu/RockPaperScissorDetector/README.md

 # RockPaperScissorDetector
-ML model that detects and responds to rock-paper-scissors on a raspberry pi
+ML model that detects and responds to rock-paper-scissors via raspberry pi
+ToDo: Implement the actuation code for the attached motors, for a barebones hand robot, attached to the pi